epam/ai-dial/docs/user-guide.md

 1. Chat user sends a publication request for the selected resource(s) ([conversation](#publish), [prompt](#publish-1), [application](#publish-app)).
 2. Admin receives the publication request, reviews it and either approves or declines.
 Refer to [Process Publish Requests](#process-publish-requests) to learn more.
 3. In case the publication request has been approved, the published resources (conversations and prompts) become available for the target audience in the Organization section in the chat application.
-Published applications can be found in [All applications](#all-applications).
+Published applications can be found in [DIAL Marketplace](#dial-marketplace).
 If the published conversation includes attachments, they will be available in the [Attachments Manager](#attachments-manager).
 4. Resource owner can unpublish the published resource.

 > Refer to [Conversations](#publish), [Prompts](#publish-1) and [Publish App](#publish-app) to view step-by-step instructions.

 ## Administrators